deltatrelabs/deltatre-net-conf-2022-mlnet/README.md

 pip install wheel
 ```

->If you have an NVIDIA GPU we suggest intalling the latest version of Pytorch with CUDA support, otherwise will be installed the package that doesn't support GPU acceleration.
+>If you have an NVIDIA GPU we suggest intalling the latest version of Pytorch with CUDA support, otherwise the package with CPU-only support will be installed.
 >For more details please refer to the official [PyTorch](https://pytorch.org/) page.
 >In this demo, we used Pytorch 1.11.0, and TorchVision 0.12.0 compiled for CUDA 11.3.
-You can install them with with:
+You can install them with:
 >
 >```ps
 >pip install torch==1.11.0+cu113 torchvision==0.12.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html